awsdocs/amazon-sagemaker-developer-guide/doc_source/notebooks-run-and-manage-shut-down.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/studio-notebook-shutdown-resource.png)

 When you choose to shut down all resources in a section, the following occurs:
 + **RUNNING INSTANCES/RUNNING APPS** – All instances, apps, notebooks, kernel sessions, consoles/shells, and image terminals are shut down\.
 System terminals aren't shut down\.
-Choose this option to stop the accrual of all charges\.
+**Note**
+When you shutdown the Studio notebook instances, any additional resources, such as SageMaker endpoints, Amazon EMR clusters, and Amazon S3 buckets created from Studio are not deleted\.
+Delete those resources to stop accrual of charges\.
 + **KERNEL SESSIONS** – All kernels, notebooks and consoles/shells are shut down\.
 + **TERMINAL SESSIONS** – All image terminals and system terminals are shut down\.